littke/inspiritas-bootstrap/README.md

 - 4 Photoshop files (PSDs) with the complete design
 - Free and maintained
 - Uses overrides to make future updates to Bootstrap easy to get
+- BONUS: Includes styling for Highcharts charting library

-- Just fork it and get started
+Just fork it and get started.

 ## Origins